NCAR/python-tutorial/source/tutorials/beginner.rst

 -----

-.. _link-target: part1b

 =====================================
-Part 1b - Creating a Data Dictionary
+Part 1.b - Creating a Data Dictionary
 =====================================

-This is intended to pick off right where part 1.1 left off - you had just commited your new script file that reads in the data from file as a string.
+This is intended to pick off right where part 1.a left off - you had just commited your new script file that reads in the data from file as a string.

 You will now manipulate your data into a more usable format - a dictionary.